eekcoopuw/jobmon/docsource/architecture.rst

 | June 2021 |	1 million           |                           |                           |
 +-----------+-----------------------+---------------------------+---------------------------+

-Performacne numbers need to more carefully reocrded.
+Performance numbers need to more carefully recorded.

 Security
 ========